ASA Conference 2018

 SOCIALITY, MATTER, AND THE IMAGINATION: RE-CREATING ANTHROPOLOGY

-The Association of Social Anthropologists of the UK and Commonwealth’s 2018 conference will be jointly hosted by the School of Anthropology and Museum Ethnography (SAME) of the University of Oxford, including the Pitt Rivers Museum, and the Department of Social Sciences, Oxford Brookes University.
-It will take place in Oxford, based in and around the Examination Schools, the High Street, Oxford, on 18–21 September 2018.
+The Association of Social Anthropologists of the UK and Commonwealth’s 2018 conference was jointly hosted by the School of Anthropology and Museum Ethnography (SAME) of the University of Oxford, including the Pitt Rivers Museum, and the Department of Social Sciences, Oxford Brookes University.
+It took place in Oxford, based in and around the Examination Schools, the High Street, Oxford, on 18–21 September 2018.
+The conference was also supported by All Souls College, Magdalen College, and the Oxford Department of Development Studies.

 Jason Danely, Senior Lecturer in the Anthropology of Japan, Oxford Brookes University